 Online Placement Assessments are available for English and Math for TUJ students.
-Foreign Language Placement Assessments are also available if students have studied Japanese, Chinese and Korean in the past and plan to take these language courses, you will also be required to take assessments.
+Foreign Language Placement Assessments are also available if students have studied Japanese, Chinese and Korean in the past and plan to take these language courses.

-The Placement Assessment page has more information about the Math and English Placement Assessments, including descriptions of the assessments, time limits, how to prepare, what to review and expect, and sample assessments.
+Placement Assessments provide more information about the Math and English Placement Assessments, including descriptions of the assessments, time limits, how to prepare, what to review and expect, and sample assessments.

 Also, after completing the initial Math Placement Assessment, you will have access to ALEKS Learning Modules.
-The modules are a great way to help you refresh your math skills and are required should you decide to retake the Math Placement Assessment.
+These are great ways to help you refresh your math skills and are required should you decide to retake the Math Placement Assessment.